COVID-19 TRAVEL PROTOCOL IN PERU

 HOW OFTEN ARE CEREMONIES AND RITUALS TAKING PLACE?

-At Yosi Ocha, each patient receives a personalized treatment, which is prescribed by Maestro Heberto after the initial diagnostic which will be done during the first ceremony.
+At Yosi Ocha, each patient receives a personalized treatment determined by Maestro Heberto after the initial diagnostic which is done during the first ceremony.

 The general rule is that there are 4 Ayahuasca ceremonies and 1 San Pedro and 1 Toé or Tobacco ceremony per week.
 You can see the preliminary programme for each retreat in Retreat Options.

 In the morning, our guests usually enjoy energy-cleansing baths with healing plants or flowers.
 In the afternoon, they participate in traditional Shipibo rituals that are carefully preserved at Yosi Ocha.

 WHEN A WOMAN IS MENSTRUATING, CAN SHE PARTICIPATE IN THE CEREMONIES?